-Chances are it won’t be long before expats find their favourite patch of greenery and make activities under the wide Texan sky a regular part of their lives.
+With its mild winters and hot summers, the city celebrates sports and recreation in a big way.
+Chances are it won’t be long before new arrivals find their favourite patch of greenery and make activities under the wide Texan sky a regular part of their lives.

 That said, there's plenty for those who'd rather consume calories than burn them off.
 There's a dizzying amount of award-winning restaurants in Houston, with new ones opening up constantly.
-And if eating out doesn’t suit their bank balance, expats can forage through weekend farmers' markets for local produce and homemade fare.
+And if eating out doesn’t suit their bank balance, newcomers can forage through weekend farmers' markets for local produce and homemade fare.

 Shopping in Houston

-Expats who are keen to make a day out of it should head to the Katy Mills outlet mall on Interstate 10, which is a hotspot for surplus and off-season low-cost shopping and has several well-known brands as outlet residents.
+Newcomers who are keen to make a day out of it should head to the Katy Mills outlet mall on Interstate 10, which is a hotspot for surplus and off-season low-cost shopping and has several well-known brands as outlet residents.

 Eating out in Houston

 Houstonians love to eat and its most innovative restaurateurs infuse classic Texan flavours with the culinary cultures of its diverse population.
 The tree-lined Montrose area, the Heights neighbourhood, the Market Square Historic District and Bayou Place are particularly known for hosting great restaurants and comfortable cafés.

 Apart from sampling the local Tex-Mex and barbecue fare, new arrivals should spend some time partaking in a great local pastime – big breakfasts at one of the city's many brunch spots.

 Many newcomers are surprised to find that the famed Texan cowboy culture actually gives way to a thriving artistic community in Houston.
 The city is home to symphony, theatre, ballet and opera companies of national acclaim.